Website URL : http://www.ucu.org.uk/2098

 As the key voice of practitioners in further and adult education, UCU seeks to influence education policy across a range of issues.
 These include structures in the sector, funding, quality, the curriculum, professional development, learner support and governance.

 The union is represented on a number of educational bodies and makes regular representations to the Department for Business, Innovation, and Skills (BIS), the Department for Education, and the various sector government agencies and non-departmental government bodies.
 UCU offers advice to members on a range of professional issues.
 It campaigns for proper funding for the sector, a comprehensive curriculum offer for young people and adults and adequate training and professional development for sector staff and UCU members.
-Below you will find links to a range of materials and to the key players in the sector.

 For further advice please email Matt Waddup.

 Are you a teacher in the UK?